The influence of spin in black hole triplets: Discussion and Conclusion

 Again, differences in evolution of the system due to mass is observed.
-The effect of spin is strongest when looking at mass units of the intermediary ranges because it is at these mass units that lifetimes are longer than the large mass systems and black holes are large enough for their to be substantive triple interaction.
+The effect of spin is strongest when looking at mass units of the intermediary ranges because it is at these mass units that lifetimes are longer than the large mass systems and black holes are large enough for their to be substantive triplet interaction.
 They interact more strongly for long time periods such that the effect of added spin is more evident.
-Of course, this is also restricted to the distance unit, fixed at 1 pc.
-The influence of mass unit and distance unit have already been discussed in more detail in Paper I.
+Of course, this is also restricted to the distance unit, fixed at 1 parsec (206265 AU).
+The influence of masses and initial distances have already been discussed in more detail in \citet{Chitan2021}.